Pular para o conteúdo principal

 max_row = tuple(pd_row)

-# Check if state exists and update if necessary
+# Check whether state exists and update if necessary

 exists = self.latest_location.exists()